Visible light communication: History

-Modulation Techniques
+Modulation techniques

 In order to send data, a modulation of light is required.
 A modulation is the form in which the light signal varies in order to represent different symbols.
 In order for the data to be decoded.
 Unlike radio transmission, a VLC modulation requires the light signal to be modulated around a positive dc value, responsible for the lighting aspect of the lamp.
 The modulation will thus be an alternating signal around the positive dc level, with a high-enough frequency to be imperceptible to the human eye.

 Due to this superposition of signals, implementation of VLC transmitter usually require a high-efficiency, higher-power, slower response DC converter responsible for the LED bias that will provide lighting, alongside a lower-efficiency, lower-power, but higher response velocity amplifier in order to synthesize the required AC current modulation.

-There are several modulation techniques available, forming three main groups: Single-Carrier Modulated Transmission (SCMT), Multi-Carrier Modulated Transmission (MCMT) and Pulse-Based Transmission (PBT).
+There are several modulation techniques available, forming three main groups: single-carrier modulated transmission (SCMT), multi-carrier modulated transmission (MCMT) and pulse-based transmission (PBT).

-Single-Carrier Modulated Transmission
+Single-carrier modulated transmission

-The Single-Carrier Modulated Transmission comprises modulation techniques established for traditional forms of transmission, such as radio.
-A sinusoidal wave is added to the lighting dc level, allowing digital information to be coded in the characteristics of the wave.
+The single-carrier modulated transmission comprises modulation techniques established for traditional forms of transmission, such as radio.
+A sinusoidal wave is added to the lighting DC level, allowing digital information to be coded in the characteristics of the wave.
 By keying between two or several different values of a given characteristic, symbols attributed to each value are transmitted on the light link.

-Possible techniques are Amplitude Switch Keying (ASK), Phase Switch Keying (PSK) and Frequency Switch Keying (FSK).
+Possible techniques are amplitude-shift keying (ASK), phase-shift keying (PSK) and frequency-shift keying (FSK).
 Out of these three, FSK is capable of larger bitrate transmission once it allows more symbols to be easily differentiated on frequency switching.
-An additional technique called Quadrature Amplitude Modulation (QAM) has also been proposed, where both amplitude and phase of the sinusoidal voltage are keyed simultaneously in order to increase the possible number of symbols.
+An additional technique called quadrature amplitude modulation (QAM) has also been proposed, where both amplitude and phase of the sinusoidal voltage are keyed simultaneously in order to increase the possible number of symbols.

-Multi-Carrier Modulated Transmission
+Multi-carrier modulated transmission

-Multi-Carrier Modulated Transmission works on the same way of Single-Carrier Modulated Transmission methods, but embed two or more sinusoidal waves modulated for data transmission.
+Multi-carrier modulated transmission works on the same way of single-carrier modulated transmission methods, but embed two or more sinusoidal waves modulated for data transmission.
 This type of modulation is among the hardest and more complex to synthesize and decode.
 However, it presents the advantage of excelling in multipath transmission, where the receptor is not in direct view of the transmitter and therefore makes the transmission depend on reflection of the light in other barriers.

-Pulse-Based Transmission
+Pulse-based transmission

-Pulse-Based transmission encompasses modulation techniques in which the data is encoded not on a sinusoidal wave, but on a pulsed wave.
-Unlike sinusoidal alternating signals, in which the periodic average will always be null, pulsed waves based on high-low states will present inherit average values.
-This brings two main advantages for the Pulse-Based Transmission modulations:
+Pulse-based transmission encompasses modulation techniques in which the data is encoded not on a sinusoidal wave, but on a pulsed wave.
+Unlike sinusoidal alternating signals, in which the periodic average will always be null, pulsed waves based on high–low states will present inherit average values.
+This brings two main advantages for the pulse-based transmission modulations: